 The conservation groups Forest Guardians* and Western Gamebird Alliance soon applied for four state grazing leases that were expiring at the end of the year.
 They offered to pay far more than the state’s grazing fee so they could restore the wildlife habitat located on the leased lands by resting them from grazing so they could recover.
 But State Land Commissioner J. Dennis Wells rejected their applications that fall because the Department had designated the lands to be leased for grazing, and the applicants did not intend to graze livestock.

 Both conservation groups appealed his decisions, and in March 1998 Administrative Law Judge Brian B. Tully, of the state’s Office of Administrative Hearings, issued simultaneous and nearly identical rulings to both of them.
 He dismissed both appeals by validating Commissioner Well’s determinations that land leased for grazing had to be grazed.
 In his decision regarding the appeal by Forest Guardians, Judge Tully pointed out that Stephen Williams, the Department’s Range Section Manager, had informed them that if they wanted to restore riparian areas, for example, they needed to submit an application for a commercial lease, as that was the only category of lease wherein conservation use would fit.
 If the Commissioner determined that it would be in the interest of the State Trust to reclassify the riparian area for commercial lease, the successful lease applicant would be required to fence off the stream and livestock would be excluded.
 Supposedly, the higher lease payments the Department received from this type of commercial lease would satisfy its responsibility to maximize revenue for the schools, as required by the Enabling Act.
-Both of the conservation groups, however, had rejected the suggestion to apply for commercial leases because they were much more expensive, and reclassifying lands for commercial leasing could open them up to uses that didn’t protect natural resources.
+Both of the conservation groups, however, had rejected the suggestion to apply for commercial leases because they were much more expensive, and reclassifying lands for commercial leasing could open them up to other uses that didn’t protect natural resources.

 The ACPLI responded to the judge’s decision by filing a lawsuit on behalf of the two conservation groups in early May in Maricopa County Superior Court against his affirmations of the Land Department’s rejections of their grazing lease applications.
 It contended that the Department was required by the Enabling Act to accept the highest bids on the leases unless they could show it would be detrimental to the State Trust.